Housing and Litter Box-Training

 It’s also important to remember that rabbits are very sensitive to heat.
 Since temperatures in our country could reach really high, it would be best to keep your rabbits in a cool area inside your house.
 Never leave them in your dirty kitchen, your garahe (garage), or in your labahan (laundry area).
 It does not only make them lonely and stressed out, but it exposes them to heat and other serious threats.

 As mentioned a while ago, rabbits can be trained to use a litter box.
 With enough effort, you can teach your rabbit how to pee and poop inside his designated toilet.
 How?

 Place some of his poop inside his toilet.
 You can also place his feeding bowl or hay rack beside it since rabbits often poop while eating.
 When you see him raising his tail to pee, try to immediately place him inside his box.
 If you’re too late, wipe off his pee with a tissue paper and place it inside his toilet.
 With enough patience, your rabbit will slowly learn to return to this place whenever he needs to go.
 Please remember that not all rabbits learn so easily, so patience is key.
 Also, when they reach 4 months, they get more territorial, making it harder for them to be/stay litter box-trained.
 Neutering and spaying can make a big difference since unaltered rabbits have a high tendency of marking their territory.

 We suggest using litter boxes that are meant for rabbits since these have a mesh to keep the rabbit’s feet and tail clean while stopping them from digging through their toilets.
-We also suggest using newspaper or pee pads to line the bottom of the box and to place some shavings or litter to absorb the pee and to also mask the unpleasant smell.
-Be sure to clean your rabbit’s toilet at least once a week (we suggest 2 times if you can) to keep their home clean and sanitary.
+We also suggest using newspaper or pee pads to line the bottom of the box and to place some rabbit-safe litter to absorb the pee and to also mask the unpleasant smell.
+Be sure to clean your rabbit’s toilet at least once a week (we suggest more if you can!) to keep their home clean and sanitary.